Weiyi-Zhai/Weiyi-Zhai.github.io/contents/presentations.md

 - Steinke, S. & **Zhai, W.** (2019) Transparency and Headedness in Processing Compound Words: A Lexical Decision Study.
 Talk at the Minnesota Undergraduate Linguistics Symposium, University of Minnesota, Twin Cities, Minneapolis, MN
 #### Posters
+- **Zhai, W.** & Clayards, M. (2025) Lexical recruitment across contrasts in Japanese and Mandarin L2 English speakers.
+Poster presented at Sixth Joint Meeting Acoustical Society of America and Acoustical Society of Japan, Honolulu, HI, USA
+- **Zhai, W.**, & Clayards, M. (2025).
+Individual Differences in Lexical Recruitment Across Contrasts.
+Poster presented at the joint 188th Meeting of the Acoustical Society of America and 25th International Congress on Acoustics, New Orleans, LA, USA
 - **Zhai, W.**, & Clayards, M. (2024).
 Individual differences in the use of phonetic and lexical context across tasks.
 Poster presented at the 19th Conference on Laboratory Phonology, Seoul, South Korea.